snarfed/beautifulsoup/doc/source/index.rst

 Soup 4 code on a system that doesn't have BS4 installed.

-``HTMLParser.HTMLParseError: malformed start tag`` - Caused by giving Python's built-in HTML parser a document it can't handle. :ref:`Install lxml or html5lib. <parser-installation>` Any other ``HTMLParseError`` is probably the same problem.
+``HTMLParser.HTMLParseError: malformed start tag`` - Caused by giving Python's built-in HTML parser a document it can't handle.
+Any other ``HTMLParseError`` is probably the same problem.
+Solution:
+:ref:`Install lxml or html5lib. <parser-installation>`

-If you can't find a tag that you know is in the document (that is, ``find_all()`` returned ``[]`` or ``find()`` returned ``None``), you're probably using Python's built-in HTML parser, which sometimes skips tags it doesn't understand. :ref:`Install lxml or html5lib. <parser-installation>`
+If you can't find a tag that you know is in the document (that is, ``find_all()`` returned ``[]`` or ``find()`` returned ``None``), you're probably using Python's built-in HTML parser, which sometimes skips tags it doesn't understand.
+Solution: :ref:`Install lxml or html5lib. <parser-installation>`

 ``KeyError: [attr]`` - Caused by accessing ``tag['attr']`` when the